percona/everest-doc/docs/install/installEverest.md

     everestctl install
     ```

-3. Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.
+    Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.

+    !!! caution alert alert-warning "Important"
+        The following namespaces are restricted and cannot be used for deploying databases.

     ??? example "Expected output"
         ```